cxwxz/spring-jdbc-capturing-rowmapper/README.md

     }
 ```

 I think above is pretty ok solution for a single problem in orm.
+This base class can be used in static row mappers as well.

+Other possible solution is to use database dto:s, but this leads to more code.
+From anonymous RowMappers one can place values to final AtomicReference value variables.
+This gets tricky when mapping multiple objects and it does not support static row-mapper classes.